AlexErdei73/pub_fe-challenge/README.md

 * Simplicity is key.
 * Remember to make use of the app states provided.
 * There's no need to make requests to load data, keep it static.
+* You can use this file to list any improvements you didn't have time to implement.